by Liang Xin

 As large enterprises and institutions hung out their recruitment banners, various advertisements were posted up in our school, and my schoolmates often gathered before the bulletin board and read carefully every piece of information.
 The topics we discussed most frequently in our daily life were working place, payment, employment conditions, and so on.
 For a time, an intense atmosphere prevailed in our school.
 Everyone was revving up for the interview as if they were taking the field of battle.

 One day, my roommate—a straight-A student—came back in dejection and said dully, “It’s over again.
 Each enterprise told me to wait for a response, yet none of them give me a reply.”
 Hearing her words, my heart tightened.
 I thought: She is the top student in our dormitory.
 If she can’t even find a job, then what should I do?
 She continued, “Those companies don’t care about your GPA, and they only look at your appearance and temperament.
 If your appearance is not attractive, they will not waste time talking with you.”
 At her words, I said to myself, “It’s true.
 In present-day society, people only lay stress on the appearance and social background.
 Graduates like my roommate, a straight-A student, who is little, plain without temperament, are just foils regardless of how good their grades.
 I’m as small and average looking as she, and must be invisible among the crowd.
 How can I find a job?”
 During that time, I accompanied my classmates to attend several job interviews.
 When we stepped into the school hall, I was stunned by the scene before my eyes: A large crowd of students had already gathered over there.
 There was a long line before each company’s stand.
 Everybody was trying to submit their resumes, yet few of them got an offer.
 Some exquisitely made resumes with facial photographs on them slipped to the floor, and there were footprints on some of them.
 Seeing this, I felt sad and could not help but sigh in my heart: Who says people going to college will have a good future?
 The first step, finding an ideal job is as hard as climbing to heaven!
 Constant rejections had sapped my classmates’ will.
 Some of them began to give up, saying, “Forget it!
 It seems hopeless.
 I might as well contract with whatever company.
 Anything is better than nothing.”
 After I heard these words, my heart rose into my throat.
-I had prayed to God before, committing my job-hunting into God’s hands and allowing God to reign over it.
+I had ed to God before, committing my job-hunting into God’s hands and allowing God to reign over it.
 I wanted to find a job with a flexible work schedule so that I could have time to attend the meetings.
 Under such circumstance, I settled on a company.
 However, this company hadn’t begun recruitment, which made me burned with anxiety.
 I thought: Why does my ideal company not come to recruit?
 If they are not coming, will my passive waiting not spoil my prospects?

 Placing Everything at God’s Disposal Rather Than Waiting Anxiously